cassiel/maxmsp-clojure-expo74/README.md

 (`cassiel-maxmsp-expo74-[...].zip`) goes into the `patches` folder for Max (or anywhere in Max's search path).

-(Downloads available under this GitHub project if you have an account.)
+Downloads available under this GitHub project if you have an account; otherwise, all available from [Dropbox][dropbox].

 ## Java